• Skip to primary navigation

 Tuna, one of the many omakase courses at Maru Sushi.

 Elegant and understated, Maru is a tiny omakase spot right outside of Waikiki.
 The entire restaurant seats just 10 people and the whole experience feels quite special.
 Make reservations in advance and enjoy a traditional omakase.
-One of the former sushi chefs here opened up @Sushi (which we covered in the section above).
+A former sushi chef here opened @Sushi (we covered in the section above).

 The sushi bar at Sushi Sho.